atomgptlab/tb3py/README.md

   ThreeBodyTB.jl code and re-run the installation.

-  Note: This project was originally developed under the github.com/usnistgov organization and is now maintained here by the lead developer.
+Note: This project was originally developed under the github.com/usnistgov organization.
+New updates and developments will be carried out here.